leegeunhyeok/react-native-zendesk-messaging/docs/apis.md

 If remote message isn't Zendesk message, it does nothing.

-> This method for integrate with [@react-native-firebase/messaging](https://rnfirebase.io/reference/messaging) in Android. (do nothing in iOS)
+> :rotating_light: Android only
 >
+> This method for integrate with [@react-native-firebase/messaging](https://rnfirebase.io/reference/messaging).
+>
-> For more details, read the [Push Notifications guide](./android-push-notification.md)
+> For more details, read the [Push Notifications guide](./android-push-notification.md).

 - Parameters
   | Name | Type | Required |